VladimirMynka/ML-3-Hotword-Detection/README.md

 Available pipeline names:
 ```
 - prepare_dataset: Extracts one-second pieces of audio from given .wav-file and generate from them dataset.
 Put it into data/dataset
-- train: Train model for hot-word recognizing
+- train: Trains model for hot-word recognizing
-- get_stream: Await while stream is not ready and then listen it and writes into data/night_stream.wav file.
+- get_stream: Awaits while stream is not ready and then listen it and recognize hot-words in real-time
+- static_audio_process: Recognizes hot-words from already saved audio file.
 ```

 ## Dataset